 Abergele & Pensarn share the railway station shown above.
 The train is travelling from Llandudno to Chester.
-[The station opened 1848 the same year as Rhyl and on same Chester-Holyhead line.]
+[The station opened 1848 the same year as Rhyl and on the same Chester-Holyhead line.]

 Pensarn is a coastal suburb of Abergele.
 Pensarn beach is sometimes referred to as Abergele beach.
 Below: an early shot of the main road (looking westwards) followed by a seaside card postmarked 1920.